ismop/dap/doc/api/results.md

     {
       "id": a numerical unique id (e.g. 1), "similarity": the smiliarity value which constitutes the payload of the result object (Float).
-      "section_id": identifier of the section to which this result applies, "threat_assessment_id": identifier of the threat_assessment which generated this result, "threat_level": one of "none", "heightened", "severe",
+      "profile_id": identifier of the profile to which this result applies, "threat_assessment_id": identifier of the threat_assessment which generated this result, "threat_level": one of "none", "heightened", "severe",
       "scenario_id": identifier of the scenario to which this result applies.